Results 21 - 30 of 33 matches

 Where is North? part of Starting Point-Teaching Entry Level Geoscience:Teaching with Data:Examples

 Students use a microcomputer connected to a magnetic field sensor to measure the magnitude and direction of their local Earth's magnetic field . -

-Oceans & Our Global Environment, Indiana University part of Building Strong Geoscience Departments:Curricula & Programs:Courses
+Course profile: Oceans and Our Global Environment part of Building Strong Geoscience Departments:Curricula & Programs:Courses

 Simon Brassell, Indiana University Entry level oceanography course, 71-150 students Information for this profile was provided by Simon Brassell in 2007.
 Information is also available on the course website.
 Jump ...

 Seismicity and Relative Risk part of Starting Point-Teaching Entry Level Geoscience:Teaching with Data:Examples

 This activity introduces students to using real-time data about earthquakes to make decisions. -